 Skip to content

-Book a free intro call
+Book a session

 Understanding Anxiety

-Anxiety isn't a weakness.
+Anxiety isn't a character flaw.

-Racing thoughts, a tight chest, avoiding things you used to do without thinking — anxiety shows up differently for everyone.
+Racing thoughts, a tight chest, avoiding things you used to do without thinking.
+Anxiety shows up differently for everyone.
 Sometimes it's loud and obvious.
 Other times it's a quiet hum of unease that makes everything feel harder than it should.

 What We Support

-Types of anxiety we work with.
+Types of anxiety we can help with.

 Generalised Anxiety